SquareGPS/navixy-api/docs/backend-api/resources/tracking/tracker/index.md

 #### errors

-* 7 (Invalid parameters)
+* 7 - Invalid parameters.
-* 201 (Not found in database) – if there is no tracker with such device ID belonging to authorized user
+* 201 - Not found in the database – if there is no tracker with such device ID belonging to authorized user.

 #### example response with an error: